Parallels (band)

-Parallels is a Canadian synthpop band from Toronto, Canada led by Holly Dodson (vocalist, composer, producer).
+Parallels was a Canadian synthpop band from Toronto, Canada led by Holly Dodson (vocalist, composer, producer).
 Dodson's vocals have been compared to Kate Bush and True Blue-era Madonna.
 In Flare Magazine's 30th anniversary issue, Dodson was featured as one of the "Hottest names to know in Canadian Music".

 History

 Beginnings (2008–2011)

 Parallels was created by Holly Dodson and former member, Cameron Findlay.
 Through an exchange of emails with Dodson, they wrote their first single "Ultralight".
 Findlay and Dodson continued to write more material, releasing "Ultralight" as a digital single later that year, and on vinyl on Thisisnotanexit Records in London, England.
 They made their live debut in 2008 opening for Italians Do It Better artist Glass Candy at Wrongbar in Toronto.
 Parallels performed at Power Ball 11 at The Power Plant in Toronto on May 28, 2009.

 Parallels music has been likened to the work of New Order and Stevie Nicks.
 Now rated Parallels as critic's pick for "Best Electronic act of 2009", in their "Best of Toronto" issue.
-Dodson represented Parallels in Flare 's 30th anniversary issue as one of the "Hottest names to know in Canadian Music" The band made their US debut at CMJ Music Marathon in New York City in October 2009.
+Dodson represented Parallels in Flare's 30th anniversary issue as one of the "Hottest names to know in Canadian Music".
+The band made their US debut at CMJ Music Marathon in New York City in October 2009.

-Parallels has opened for Florence and the Machine, The Juan Maclean, Miami Horror and Broken Social Scene.
+Parallels has opened for Florence and the Machine, the Juan Maclean, Miami Horror, and Broken Social Scene.